Agribusiness

 LOGISTICS & TRANSPORTATION

-A recent survey we undertook of 750 taxi and Uber customers in Australia's three largest cities Sydney, Melbourne and Brisbane found that the Uber is preferred for several reasons.
+A recent survey involving 1,200 taxi and ride sharing customers in Australia's three largest cities Sydney, Melbourne and Brisbane, found that that ride sharing services are preferred by 71%, compared to only 29% who prefer traditional taxi’s.

 MEDIA & ENTERTAINMENT